 “Then why can’t you deal with it yourself?
 Why call me?”

 “Then its cause is just.
-No one wants to come back as a revenant, Haddo.
+No one wants to come back as a Revenant.
 Most times it happens it’s ’cause an adept has some kind of conditional invocation prepared.”
-Aggie paused, then, “You murder any fellow cultists lately?”
+McPherson paused, then, “You murder any fellow cultists lately?”

 “No.”

-“Then someone summoned this thing from beyond the grave and has the power to hide it from you.
-Which is impressive on both counts as trying to hide the necromantic energy needed to summon a revenant is like trying to hide a forest fire under a lampshade.”
+“Then someone summoned this thing and has the power to hide it from you.
+Which is impressive on both counts.
+Hiding the necromantic energy needed to summon a Revenant is like trying to hide a forest fire under a lampshade.”

 “Yes.”